The Best Chrome Nail Polishes For A Shiny New Year – Starting At $8

 Rose Gold

-At this point, pink is basically a neutral; a rose gold chrome polish like Olive & June's Cosmic Pink (from the brand's collaboration with Beats) is perfect for a coquette take on the chrome nail trend.
+At this point, pink is basically a neutral; a rose gold chrome polish is perfect for a coquette take on the chrome nail trend.

 24K Chrome

 Alexa, play "Golden" by Harry Styles!
-This foil-effect polish from Sally Hansen is perfect for a glam, gold interpretation of chrome nails – and best of all, it's under $10.
+This foil-effect polish is perfect for a glam, gold interpretation of chrome nails.

 Burnished Chrome

-If none of the above options strike your fancy, then allow me to throw in a slightly unconventional take on chrome: A burnished, cool-toned champagne that I personally adore.
-(I think the name "Liquid Lightning" really says it all.)
-There's something understated about the hue, and the vintage, brass-like shade won't clash with silver or gold jewelry if you like to mix metals.
+If none of the above options strike your fancy, then allow me to throw in another take on chrome: A burnished, cool-toned champagne that I personally adore.
+There's something understated about the lighter gold hue, and the vintage, brass-like shade won't clash with silver or gold jewellery if you like to mix metals.